 2. Pin 13 Has a Resistor

 Countless tutorials have lulled newbies into this trap.
-The very first Arduino board, of which something like 200 were produced, had a LED and series resistor on Pin 13.
-That’s the only board which did.
+The very first Arduino board, of which something like 200 was produced, had a LED and series resistor on Pin 13.
+That’s the only board that did.
 So you should never never never connect a LED to Pin 13, without a resistor!

 3. Commercial products don’t use Arduino